kaust-rccl/ibex-machine-learning-modules/README.md

 in the `environment.yml` file.
 If the channel priorities are not the same, then manually edit the channel priorities of the `exported-environment.yml` file to match those of the `environment.yml` file.

+Note that the `exported-environment.yml` file provided above was created *after* building the `machine_learning` module on Ibex in order to accurately reflect the packages, version, and builds installed in the production module.